wp-hooks/wordpress-core-hooks/readme.md

 ## Regenerating the Hook Files

-Change the `roots/wordpress-full` version in composer.json to the required WordPress version, or `dev-main` for nightly.
+Change the `roots/wordpress-full` version in composer.json to one of:

+- The required major version, such as `6.8`
+- `dev-main` for nightlies prior to RC
+- An RC version, such as `6.9-RC1`

 Install the dependencies: